deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 Six nodded.
 “Right.
 So…is this the point where you explain your hot pink speedo?”

 Hoeff grinned.
 “Aww, don’t you remember?
 When we first met?
-It was such a lovely beach!
-Already had Claire though, so no single-man fun…”
+It was such a lovely beach.
+And lots of lovely ladies!
+Already had Claire though, so no single-man fun for me…buncha the team got to play, though.
+So there's that.”

 “…You are very strange.”